Jacob-Lindsey/craps-game-client/README.md

     * Ace-Deuce (3) or Eleven (11)	pays 16 for 1
     * Seven (7)	pays 5 for 1

-* **Hardaways**
+* **Hardways**

   A Hardway bet is not a one-roll bet.
 You are betting that the shooter rolls a pair.
-Hardways win if the dice roll as a pair and lose if a 7 rolls or if the number is thrown “the easy way.” - **Example:** If you bet a hard 8 and thedice roll 4,4 you win.
+Hardways win if the dice roll as a pair and lose if a 7 rolls or if the number is thrown “the easy way.” - **Example:** If you bet a hard 8 and the dice roll 4,4 you win.
 If the dice roll “easy” 5,3 or 6,2 you lose.

 ---